Rock music in Romania: "Electric guitar bands"

 Rock and roll didn't really gain solid ground in Romania until the early 1960s.
 During the 1950s, all art forms were highly influenced with proletkult.
 The 1950s' vogue in music was latin jazz and tango.
 The music was sometimes thought of as inventive, but it mostly resembled kitsch.

 Little is known about the beginning of rock music in Romania; however, some of the earliest artists were: Uranus (founded in 1961, in Timișoara), Cometele (The Comets, 1962, Bucharest), Sfinţii (The Saints, 1962, Timișoara), Entuziaştii (The Enthusiasts, 1963, Bucharest).
-Such early bands survived for only a couple of years (Except for Sfinţii, who later became Transsylvania Phoenix and is still active), but the musicians carried on playing in other bands, soon to become famous.
+Such early bands survived for only a couple of years (Except for Sfinţii, who later became Phoenix and is still active), but the musicians carried on playing in other bands, soon to become famous.
 The rock trend started in Romania with The Young Ones (1961), a feature film starring singer Cliff Richard.

 Rock music was actually seldom called by its name in Romania (and in other East European countries); however, the term beat was sometimes used instead (this was also the name of an EPs series, released in the late 1960s).
 However, rock bands were much more often referred to as "electric guitar bands" (ro. formaţii de chitare electrice).
 The use of alternative names in the 1960s does not mean that the term "rock" was banned or avoided, but shows that there was a different perspective on the whole phenomenon.